 How to Start Legacy System Modernization?

-Following the right approach is key to a successful Legacy System Modernization in 2024.
+Following the right approach is key to successful Legacy System Modernization in 2024.

 Steps to start legacy system modernization